Panda python

 Data sources for a data science project can be divided into the following categories:

-Web Services: Many business application tools, especially Software such as Service tools (SaaS), making their data accessible through the App Programming Interfaces (APIs) instead of a website.
+Web Services: Many business application tools, especially Software such as Service tools (SaaS), make their data accessible through the App Programming Interfaces (APIs) instead of a website.
 This reduces the cost of permanent website hosting infrastructure.
 Instead, data is generated is available as a service, if required.
-An API call can be made Python, which returns data packets in formats such as JSON or XML.
+An API call can be made in Python, which returns data packets in formats such as JSON or XML.
 And data it is processed and used using pandas for continuous use.

-Data files: Most data prototyping data science models come as data files.One example of data stored as a portable file is data from IoT sensors in most cases, data from these sensors is stored in a flat file, a .txt file, or .csv file.
+Data files: Most data prototyping data science models come as data files.
+One example of data stored as a portable file is data from IoT sensors in most cases, data from these sensors is stored in a flat file, a .txt file, or .csv file.
 Another source of data file is a sample of existing data extracted from the website and stored in such files.
 Excessive data extraction machine science and learning algorithms are also stored in such files, as CSV, Excel, and .txt files.
-Another example is that weighted matrices are trained of the neural network model for deep learning can be saved as an HDF file.
+Another example is that weighted matrices are trained in the neural network model for deep learning and can be saved as an HDF file.

 For more panda's code